Jon Meacham: Personal life

 As of 2014, Meacham resides in Belle Meade, Tennessee.
 He married Margaret Keith Smythe, called Keith, in 1996.
-At the time of their marriage, she was a teacher, having studied at University of Virginia and the University of Provence.
+At the time of their marriage, she was a teacher, having studied at the University of Virginia and the University of Provence.
 She taught in Metz, France under a Fulbright Scholarship.
 They have three children.

 Meacham is an Episcopalian, and was chosen as Canon Historian of Washington National Cathedral in 2021.